Farooq Sattar: MQM Pakistan

-In 2016, Sattar was charged for listening to, organizing, and facilitating a speech by Altaf Hussain against the military and security agencies of Pakistan.
+In 2016, Sattar was charged for listening to, organizing, and facilitating a speech by Altaf Hussain in which Altaf Hussain had said: "Pakistan Murdabad" ('Death to Pakistan').

-In August, 2016, after the MQM workers attacked on ARY TV office in Karachi on the call of Altaf Hussain, Sattar was taken into custody by Sindh Rangers while he was trying to address the media in connection to the attack on ARY News office.
+In August 2016, after the MQM workers attacked on ARY Digital office in Karachi on the call of Altaf Hussain, Sattar was taken into custody by Sindh Rangers while he was trying to address the media in connection to the attack on ARY News office.
 He was released in few hours.
 An Anti-Terrorism Court in Pakistan issued a non-bailable arrest warrant for Sattar for hate speech case.

 Later, Sattar disassociated with London-based leader of MQM Altaf Hussain saying that MQM will only operate from within Pakistan.
 He changed the constitution of MQM to incorporate himself as the new chief saying that "MQM is Pakistan.
 The MQM is registered in Pakistan and recognises the laws and Constitution of Pakistan.
 The party should operate from Pakistan alone."
 Dawn reported that MQM was registered with the Election Commission of Pakistan (ECP) in the name of Sattar.
 Sattar appointed himself as the convener of the coordination committee of MQM.

 Following which MQM's London-based leadership expelled Sattar from the party for betraying and asked him to resign from National Assembly which he won on MQM ticket and re-contest the elections afresh.
 However, Sattar and parliamentarians part of his faction didn't resign from their respective parliaments.

 In February 2017, an Anti-Terrorism Court in Pakistan instructed the authorities to put the name of Sattar on the Exit Control List, after Sattar was charged with facilitation of hate speech but police failed to produce the Sattar in court hearings.
 In March 2017, he was briefly arrested on charges of hate speech case and was released later.

 In November 2017, Sattar announced Muttahida Quami Movement Pakistan would make a political alliance with Pak Sarzameen Party (PSP).
 A day later, he announced his resignation from the party and politics.
 However, he later retracted his resignation after his mother urged him to stay in politics.

 In February 2018, he was removed by the Rabita Committee from the convenership position of MQM.
 The same day, he dissolved the Rabita Committee and called for fresh intra-party election to elect new leader of the party.
 In March 2018, The ECP removed him as the convener of the MQM.
 A few days later, Islamabad High Court (IHC) suspended the decision of the ECP and reinstated Sattar as convener of the MQM.
 In June 2018, IHC removed Sattar as MQM-P convener.
-On November 9, 2018, for violating party discipline, his basic membership of MQM-P was revoked.
+On 9 November 2018, for violating party discipline, his basic membership of MQM-P was revoked.